OPT Buyer Jobs

 Highlight supply chain coursework on your resume

 Employers sponsoring Buyer roles want to see relevant academic grounding.
 Feature courses in procurement, inventory management, and demand forecasting prominently.
-This directly connects your F-1 degree to the specialty occupation standard required for future H-1B sponsorship.
+This directly connects your F-1 degree to the specialty occupation standard required for future H-1B visa sponsorship.

 Start your OPT job search 90 days before your program ends